aarxv-999/IDAI107-1000197-Aarav-1000199-Yash-1000198-Anish-1000319-Samanyu-1000194-Akshith/README.md

 Paste the TOML file after converting it from JSON once you get your API key.
 ```

-> ⚠️ Never commit this file to GitHub.
-It's listed in `.gitignore` by default.

 4. **Run the App**
 ```bash
 streamlit run app.py